 How can this be met with a matching offering?
 The value proposition is defined by key capabilities.
 In "How Smart, Connected Products Are Transforming Competition", Michael Porter and Jim Heppelmann describe four key capabilities of smart, connected products: monitoring, control, optimization, and autonomy.
 In the context of our discussion, the new products and services provided by the Digital OEM will probably most benefit from control and autonomy, while the Digital Equipment Operator will utilize the monitoring and optimization capabilities for his solution.

-Ensuring efficient exploration of new, AIoT-enabled opportunties is key for initiating scalable businesses.
-This is usually less of a problem for startups, but something which larger companies and incumbents can struggle with.
+Ensuring efficient exploration of new, AIoT-enabled opportunities is key for initiating scalable businesses.
+This is usually less of a problem for startups but something that larger companies and incumbents can struggle with.

 The next point is "freedom to experiment": Especially in the early phases of exploration and technical feasibility assessment, the team should not be slowed down by corporate rules, standards and other dependencies.
 Instead, the focus should be on value creation and validation.

 Infrastructure is important.
-Re-use of corporate infrastrucure can make sense, e.g. in areas like user management, billing, invoicing, and technical AIoT infrastructure.
-However, the exploration team should not be forced by corporate mandate to play guinea pig for new, immature infrastructure.
+Reuse of corporate infrastructure can make sense, e.g., in areas such as user management, billing, invoicing, and technical AIoT infrastructure.
+However, the exploration team should not be forced by corporate mandates to play guinea pigs for new, immature infrastructure.

-Cost are essentiall as well.
+Cost are essential as well.
 One should not apply typical enterprise cost structures during the early exploration phase.
-However, the team must prepare early for the target cost model further downstrean.
+However, the team must prepare early for the target cost model further downstream.

-Finally, "enterprisification" plays an important a role, especially in larger organizations.
-At some point in time, the team will have to adapt to corporate governance rules, standardization, and the integration into the enterprise application landscape with all its governance mechanisms.
+Finally, "enterprisification" plays an important role, especially in larger organizations.
+At some point in time, the team will have to adapt to corporate governance rules, standardization, and integration into the enterprise application landscape with all its governance mechanisms.
 The point for full integration must be chosen carefully.
-Doing it too early can potentially kill the endeavour simply by adding too much overhead to a yet unproven and probably unprofitable early stage idea.
-Doing it too late can also prove to be difficult, because certain standards and compliance levels are necessary even before onboarding the first customers at scale.
-However, enforcement of corporate rules can be a real distraction from the business goals.
+Doing it too early can potentially kill the endeavor simply by adding too much overhead to a yet unproven and probably unprofitable early-stage idea.
+Doing it too late can also prove to be difficult because certain standards and compliance levels are necessary even before onboarding the first customers at scale.
+However, the enforcement of corporate rules can be a real distraction from business goals.
 Consequently, this should be treated like a consolidation project.